stencila/nixta/CONTRIBUTING.md

   - r-titrationcurves
 ```

+If you do not have Nixster installed it can be sometimes difficult to work out the right package name to use.
+Until we have a better solution, we currently dump a tab separated file of all packages to https://stencila.github.io/nixster/packages.tsv on each Travis build.

 #### Use Github editor

 Edit the `.yaml` file for the environment directly on Github using the `https://github.com/stencila/nixster/edit/master/envs/<ENIRONMENT-NAME>.yaml` URL.
 For example, for the `r-mega` environment, edit the `envs/r-mega.yaml` file with this [link](https://github.com/stencila/nixster/edit/master/envs/r-mega.yaml).
 Github should ask you if you want to fork the repository and create a new pull request for your edit.
 Follow the instructions above for adding/removing packages using a text editor.